 Spam sucks, and we all get a lot of it.
 Unroll.me is one of our favorite Gmail tools — it automatically scans your email, finds newsletters you’re subscribed to, and gives you a one-click unsubscribe option for each of them.

 19. Use Gmail search operators to refine your search.

 You can use a number of advanced Gmail search operators to refine any search within Gmail.
-This is super helpful when you’re trying to find an important thread, long-lost client, or emails that occurred between certain date ranges.
+This is super helpful when you’re trying to find an important thread, long-lost client, or emails that occurred between certain date ranges (for help with that, see our guide on how to search by date in Gmail).
 Mastering Gmail search operators is one of the best Gmail tips on this list that can supercharge your daily productivity.
-Be sure to check out our comprehensive list of Gmail search operators to see what you can do with Gmail search!

 20. Automatically append an email signature to every email you send.